 Cyber Monday is observed annually on the Monday after Thanksgiving.

-In 2014, Cyber Monday on-line sales continued to trend upward with 15.4% increase in revenue from 2013 sales, making it the biggest, online shopping day in history.
-In 2014 Americans spent and average of $124 per order on Cyber Monday.
+In 2014, Cyber Monday online sales continued to trend upward with 15.4% increase in revenue from 2013 sales, making it the biggest, online shopping day in history.
+In 2014 Americans spent an average of $124 per order on Cyber Monday.

 HOW TO OBSERVE

 Get your computer out and enjoy those online deals.
+Be sure to stock up on all five flavors of Colorado Jack Popcorn, too!
+It makes great gifts.
 Use #CyberMonday to post on social media.